-If buyers are looking for fine art, they aren’t looking in Target or Pier One.
-They might be looking at Z Gallerie or Crate & Barrel, unless they want originals.
+If consumers are looking for fine art, they aren’t looking in Target or Pier One.
+They might be looking at Z Gallerie or Crate & Barrel unless they want originals.
 If they want originals, you’re competing with galleries.
-To compete for original sales bought direct from you, you need to build a following of prospects who are interested in your work and you.
+To fight for original sales bought direct from you, you need to build a following of prospects who are interested in your work and you.

 Building relations with potential buyers and collectors is your path to success.

 Get More Friends Is My Big Idea for You.

 So I think the way to take heart and make selling art awesome is to sell your art to your friends.
 I can hear the laughter now.
 And, the “I’ve already tried that” and, “My friends don’t buy art” and a bunch more remarks expressing incredulity and nonsense at such a simpleton suggestion.

 Sometimes, the simplest solution is the best solution.